ispeters/async_scope/asyncscope.md

 This paper describes the utilities needed to address the above scenarios within the following constraints:

  * _No detached work by default;_ as specified in P2300R7, the `start_detached` and `ensure_started` algorithms invite
    users to start concurrent work with no built-in way to know when that work has finished.
-Such so-called "detached work" is undesirable; without a way to know when detached work is done, it is difficult know when it is safe to destroy any resources referred to by the work.
+   * Such so-called "detached work" is undesirable; without a way to know when detached work is done, it is difficult know when it is safe to destroy any resources referred to by the work.
 Ad hoc solutions to this shutdown problem add unnecessary complexity that can be avoided by ensuring all concurrent work is "attached".
- * ...
+   * Experienced C++ programmers who "know" that async C++ "is just hard" also "know" that starting concurrent work means starting detached work so it's useful as a teaching aid to remove the unnecessary option.
+ * _No dependencies besides [@P2300R7];_ it will be important for the success of [@P2300R7] that existing code bases can migrate from unstructured concurrency to structured concurrency in an incremental way so tools for progressively structuring code should not take on risk in the form of unnecessary dependencies.

 The proposed solution comes in five parts: